scottweston/powerline-shell-go/README.md

 ## Runtime enable/disable

-The environment variable `LC_POWERLINE` is used to enable Powerline font support or to fallback to a plain mode.
-In your `~/.ssh/config` add the following lines:
+The environment variable `LC_POWERLINE` is used to enable Powerline font support otherwise `powerline-shell-go` will fallback to a plain mode.
+If you want this variable available in remote hosts then in your `~/.ssh/config` add the following lines:

 ```
 Host *